Azure-Samples/streaming-at-scale/storage-databricks-delta/README.md

 ![Console Performance Report](../_doc/_images/databricks-performance-monitor.png)

 ## Azure Databricks

+The solution allows you to test two modes for the [Databricks Auto Loader](https://docs.microsoft.com/en-us/azure/databricks/spark/latest/structured-streaming/auto-loader) to detect new files:
+- `notification` using a storage queue populated by Event Grid
+- `listing` using periodic listing of the input directory

+Use the `-b` option and set it to `notification` or `listing` to run the solution against the table you are interested in testing.

 The deployed Azure Databricks workspace contains a notebook stored under `Shared/streaming_at_scale`.
 If you plan to modify the notebook, first copy it to another location, as it will be overwritten if you run the solution again.